tmobile/jazz-installer/README.md

 1. ./run.py

 Follow the prompts:
- (Please use only lowercase alphabets & numbers for tag Name.
-Some of the artifacts are named using this and AWS has restrictions on the name.
-Please check AWS console if there are artifacts created with this name.
-If yes please choose another name)

      Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): jazz123
      Do you need full stack including network(Y/N): n Do you have existing Jenkins and Bitbucket Server(Y/N): n